SQE Assessment Regulations

 "Assessment Specification": the document produced by the SRA giving information about the content of the SQE

-Assessment window: An assessment window is a period of time defined by Kaplan, during which candidates can sit the assessments.
+Assessment window: a period of time defined by Kaplan, during which candidates can sit the assessments.
 Assessment windows will be shown on the SQE website

 "External Examiners": the persons appointed as such by the SRA